Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-Let's look at Tatum's prop bets, and some stats and trends to help you select good wagers.
+With prop bets available for Tatum, let's examine some stats and trends to help you find good wagers.

 Jayson Tatum Prop Bets vs. the Heat